fedeizzo/file-analyzer/README.md

     * there are files that have a specific amount of space on the disk (4096 bytes) but inside the file there is only one char (i.e. /sys/kernel/mm/hugepages/hugepages-2048kB/free_hugepages).
 Inside manager we first use lseek to compute the dimension but if a worker fails, we try to compute the dimension reading all file and take only the amount of read chars.
 This is against the professor's directives but is the only way to handle it (i.e. we saw wc unix command source code and also wc use this techniques).
     * there are files that have multiple EOF or other special chars that block the read from the file descriptor before the real amount is read
 * if analyzer and reporter are opened in two different terminals there is the possibility to close one and open it again.
 The two components keep the communication up but if reporter is closed and open again several times very quickly there is the possibility that the analyzer will die without any error message (we spread a lot of error messages inside all the code, but we didn't get the problem)
+* The executable files needs to be called inside the bin directory, otherwise the program won't work (except for the reporter and worker).

 ## Team
 ![Federico Izzo](./team/FedericoIzzo.png)